Monday, March 2, 2026

 WHEAT:

-Wheat futures are 4 to 6 cents lower at midday with trade working to
+Wheat futures are 3 to 14 cents lower with action fading back from early

 David Fiala can be reached at dfiala@futuresone.com